Teycir/PygubuAI/README.md

 ---

-**Made with ❤️ for seamless AI-human collaboration in Tkinter development**
+**Made for seamless AI-human collaboration in Tkinter development**